jjmchew/jjmchew.github.io/RB171/01-initialNotes.md

     - Physical

 - **Packet** : a PDU within the IP Protocol;  has a header and a data payload;  data payload is generally a TCP segment or UDP datagram [5]

+- **Packet sniffing** : Reading HTTP request/responses being sent back and forth between a client and server; finding a session id would alow someone to pose as your client and be automatically logged in without needing your username or pw [23]

 - **PDU** : Protocol Data Units [1]
   - an amount or block of data transferred over a network